tghp/unitary-fund/src/content/blog/2022-agnostiq-sponsor.md

 ---
 title: Unitary Fund welcomes Agnostiq as a new Unitary Fund supporting member
-date: 31 March 2022
 author: UF Team
+day: 31
+month: 3
+year: 2022
 ---

 We are excited to share that <a href="https://agnostiq.ai/" target="_blank" class="highlight">Agnostiq</a> is now a part of our Corporate Member Program as a Supporting member!